nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 The generated output and environment files from an active session are saved when the analysis is stopped by clicking <span class="highlight_txt">:fontawesome-solid-stop: Stop</span> located on the right hand top corner.
 You can access the session files via the <span class="highlight_txt">Files</span> tab in your project folder.

-The Data Cruncher comes with set of libraries that are pre-installed.
+The Data Cruncher comes with a set of libraries that are pre-installed.
 These vary depending on the environment you chose during setup.
 We chose the default environment for RStudio `SB Bioinformatics - R 4.0` which is loaded with [set of CRAN and Bioconductor libraries](https://docs.sevenbridges.com/docs/about-libraries-in-a-data-cruncher-analysis).

 !!! important "Installing additional libraries"

-    Although the output files, the environment and history of the session are saved upon stopping the analysis editor, any installed libraries are only good for the session and must be re-installed for every restart of the instance.
+    Although the output files, the environment, and history of the session are saved upon stopping the analysis editor, any installed libraries are only good for the session and must be re-installed for every restart of the instance.

 ## Step 3: Run analysis script <a name="R-code"></a>

- We provide you with the option to download two versions of the analysis script based on choice of execution in RStudio: </br>
+ You will need to download an analysis script for this step.
+We provide you with the option to download two versions of the analysis script based on choice of execution in RStudio.
+Click on your preferred option: </br>
  (a) [version to execute automatically using `Source`](./rna-seq-supporting-docs/Cancer_DGE_Analysis_Automate.R) </br>
  (b) [version to execute the code in chunks using the `Run` option](./rna-seq-supporting-docs/Cancer_DGE_Analysis.R).

-The latter version of the script that will be run manually contains some additional packages and lines of code to allow for interactive exploration of the data prior to analysis.
+The (b) version of the script is run manually  and contains some additional packages and lines of code to allow for interactive exploration of the data prior to analysis.
 The DGE analysis and all the generated output are otherwise identical between the two versions.

 Upload the script file to the **workspace** directory.
 View the upload steps in the [vidlet](#upload).
 Briefly: